BoneInscri/ics-pa/notes/PA_2.md

 ==SLLW指令==

 ```
-00b797bb          	sllw	a5,a5,a1
+00b797bb          	sllw	a5，a5，a1
 ```

 ![image-20231113145452163](PA_2.assets/image-20231113145452163.png)

-SLLW, SRLW, and SRAW are RV64I-only instructions that are analogously defined **but operate on 32-bit values and sign-extend their 32-bit results to 64 bits.**
+SLLW， SRLW， and SRAW are RV64I-only instructions that are analogously defined **but operate on 32-bit values and sign-extend their 32-bit results to 64 bits.**

 The shift amount is given by **rs2[4:0].**